What is hayfever?

 These days our livers are a little overwhelmed with all the extra environmental toxic exposure due to everything from pesticides to toiletries and cleaning fluids to caffeine and alcohol.
 Many people, as a result, notice a worsening of symptoms during periods of stress which may have them reaching for more caffeine or following a weekend of increased alcohol.
 Therefore giving the liver a helping hand as you go along especially over the summer months can be hugely beneficial.
 Dietary tips are to eat more cruciferous vegetable (cauliflower, broccoli, sprouts etc) which support your liver detox enzymes as does green tea and garlic.
 A great way to start the day is to have half a lemon squeezed into warm water and some grated ginger for added anti-inflammatory benefits.
 I used to suggest to people that buying garlic in supplement form was not as good as dietary but there is now a supplement called Allicin max which uses 100% stabilised allicin which is the active ingredient and has rapid absorption.
 Other well documented herbal favourites to support the liver detox pathways are milk thistle and dandelion.

 Do barrier products work?

-There is a really nice simple product called Hay Max which works as a barrier to pollen, dust and pet allergens before they enter the body.
+There is a simple product called Hay Max which works as a barrier to pollen, dust and pet allergens before they enter the body.
 Very simple idea which some find helpful.
 But for most people a combination of the above would be the best way forward.